Tech-at-DU/d3-tutorial/15-Hierarchy/readme.md

 ]
 ```

 Notice some cities chare a country.
-Adds a level of hierarchy to the data that is not expressed in the data structure.
+This adds a level of hierarchy to the data that is not expressed in the data structure.

 We could rearrange the data to express this: